Want to visit the best New Orleans sightseeing attractions? And save money doing so?

 - Your Pass gets activated in New Orleans the moment you use it at an attraction or service.
 It is then valid for the number of consecutive days it was purchased for or number of attractions selected.

-- You can show the pass on your mobile, which makes it easy for those on the go and don’t have access to a printer, or just don’t want to bother!
+- You can use the pass on your smartphone.
+You can show the pass on your mobile, which makes it easy for those on the go and don’t have access to a printer, or just don’t want to bother!

 - Allows you to plan in advance (they have a handy itinerary planner).
 A lot of time and money is wasted from a lack of planning and organization.
 I love how the Sightseeing Pass forces me to plan and run off a daily schedule.
 It makes for a better experience when exploring a city.

-- The Hop on Hop Off Bus ticket is a great way to get form one attraction to the other without fussing about with traffic and parking.
+- You have access to the Hop On Hop Off bus.
+The Hop on Hop Off Bus ticket is a great way to get from one attraction to the other without fussing about with traffic and parking.

 Check out our review of the NYC Sightseeing pass vs New York Pass